-The Outer Banks of North Carolina is a special destination, steeped in history, tradition, and a culture all its own.
-Locals refer to it as life on a sandbar or the OBX.
-What draws visitors to the OBX is as diverse as the Outer Banks themselves.
-There are not many places on this earth that you can experience an island with ecosystems on either side.
-The east side has wide open beaches, with free public access to clean ocean waters that bound with sea life from the smallest microbe, to resident dolphin pods and the occasional Hump-back whale.
-To the west, brackish sound waters give us the delectable fishes, blue crabs, oysters, and clams.
+What draws visitors to the OBX is as diverse as the Outer Banks itself.
+There are not many places on this earth that you can experience an island with such a vast ecosystem on either side.
+The east side has wide-open beaches, with free public access to clean ocean waters that bound with sea life from the smallest microbe to resident dolphin pods and the occasional Humpback whale.
+In the winter you'll occasionally see a seal basking in the sun, relaxing on the beach.
+The many smaller crustaceans make for perfect shell hunting expeditions where you'll find anything from a sand dollar to a conch and sometimes even a starfish but the real favorite is sea glass!!
+The west side of a little peninsula exhibits a brackish sound.
+With waters that provide us the delectable selection of fish, blue crabs, oysters, and clams.
 Wildlife abounds here on the Outer Banks of North Carolina.

-For those who love the outdoors, well it goes without saying that you are in heaven.
+For those who love the outdoors, the Outer Banks is heaven!
 The list of watersports to participate in is almost endless.
+From wakeboarding to surfing, bodyboarding, snorkeling, scuba diving, paddle boarding, and more.
 Fishing is not only a way of life but a very popular Outer Banks pastime.
-There are parks and of course the Cape Hatteras National Seashore begins in South Nags Head.
-Outer Banks Golf courses are links style courses which are considered amongst the most challenging.
+There are parks and of course, the Cape Hatteras National Seashore begins in South Nags Head.
+Outer Banks Golf courses are links-style courses that are considered amongst the most challenging.

 Our little slice of paradise also harbors some of the best restaurants on the East coast!
 You will have no shortage of delicious eats with a beautiful atmosphere and local fresh catches while vacationing here.